fila2021/explore-tigray/README.md

 ### Conclusion

 This appears to be a **GitHub Pages bug**, not an issue with the project code or repo structure.
 The full site works correctly in local development (via `index.html`) and passes HTML, CSS, and JavaScript validation.
+The issue is resolved for me but incase if it happens for you, follow te workaround instruction below.

 ### Workaround